 A massive new study by a consortium of researchers offers the most detailed view yet of the role genetics plays in nearsightedness.

-This is most extensive study of on nearsightedness to date, and it identified dozens of loci, and more than 8,000 variants, associated with the condition.
-The study included data from more than 160,000 people of different ancestries, which allowed the researchers to find genetic variants associated with nearsightedness, also known as myopia, in both people of European and Asian ancestry.
+This is most extensive study of on nearsightedness to date.
+It identified dozens of loci, and more than 8,000 genetic variants, associated with the condition.
+The study included data from more than 160,000 people of different ancestries.
+This allowed researchers to find genetic variants associated with nearsightedness, also known as myopia, in both people of European and Asian ancestry.

 “Our list of plausible genes and pathways provides a plethora of data for future studies focusing on gene-environment interaction and on translation of GWAS findings into starting points for therapy,” according to the study authors.